tOndO-keyboard/tOndO-keyboard/README.md

 ## Who developed it?

-tOndO keyboard is designed and developed by [Riccardo Foschi](https://github.com/rikkarlo) and [Marco Mandia](https://github.com/marcomandy) as a side project.
+tOndO keyboard is designed and developed by @rikkarlo and @marcomandy as a side project.
 Just Funny Games (now [Funny Tales](https://funnytales.us/)) gave us a hand.

 ## Wasn’t it just a meme for [r/badUIbattles](https://www.reddit.com/r/badUIbattles/)?